HappyHolograms: Plot

 Kyle Broflovski, feeling that the popularity of Let's Play is leading to a countrywide "crisis", sends out a message on Twitter to help families come together.
 In response, Bill Cosby visits Kyle and invites him to star in a Christmas television special.
 Kyle agrees, unaware that Cosby is a hologram.
-The holiday special, a production of the conspiracy between Randy's former producer and Eric Cartman, is planned to feature various celebrities, holograms, and Cartman's commentary.
+The holiday special, entitled "The Washington Redskins Go Fuck Yourself Holiday Special", a production of the conspiracy between Randy's former producer and Eric Cartman, is planned to feature various celebrities, holograms, and Cartman's commentary, along with performances of various holidays songs.
 The producer's staff, however, feels unaware that he has given too much power to Cartman, whose growing popularity results in his commentary window pervading throughout the world.
 Upon seeing an advertisement for the special, Kyle is furious that his idea has become a social media project, while Stan Marsh is upset at his father Randy's supposed involvement.

 Randy and Sharon Marsh file a police report on the hologram of Randy's secret identity Lorde, but the police are skeptical.
 A patrolman catches the rogue Mr. Jefferson hologram, but cannot physically apprehend him.
 Randy and Mr. Jefferson learn of the special and agree to work together.
 When the Tupac Shakur hologram sent to capture Mr. Jefferson appears at the police station, Randy and Mr. Jefferson escape to the Marsh home.
 Randy learns that Stan and Kyle were taken hostage by the producer and is confronted by Tupac.